kojq/gal/README.md

 # Warnings

 - Packages are never ensured to install properly, so be sure to read output
-- Certain lines of code are unique to certain hardware, so those should changed accordingly
+- Certain lines of code are unique to certain hardware, so those should be changed accordingly

 # Features

-- Installs fonts, tools, and applications via pacman or paru
+- Installs fonts, tools, and applications via pacman and paru
 - Enables various features

 # Limitations